Bed shelter 2011

 Bed Shelter was explicitly designed for the exhibition Greek Island*, which concerns the concepts of protection and detention.

-In 1941, the English Government provided an assembly kit to build an indoor shelter free of charge to households whose combined income was less than £400 per year (£22.000 in 2015).
-It was designed by Sir John Baker and named after Herbert Morrison, the minister of Home Security at that time.
+In 1941, the British Government provided an assembly kit to build an indoor shelter free of charge to households whose combined income was less than £400 per year (£22.000 in 2015).
+It was designed by Sir John Baker and named after Herbert Morrison, the Minister of Home Security at that time.

-They were approximately 2 m long, 1.2 m wide, and 75 cm high.
+They were approximately 2 meters long, 1.2 meters wide, and 75 centimetres high.
 They had a solid 3 mm steel plate “table” top, welded wire mesh sides, and a metal lath “mattress”-type floor.
-Overall, 359 parts and three tools were supplied with the pack.
-It was designed so that the family could sleep inside the shelter at night or during raids and use it as a dining table during the day.
+Overall, the pack contained 359 parts and three tools.
+It was designed to allow the family to sleep inside the shelter at night or during raids, and to use it as a dining table during the day.

-The installation Bed shelter imitated the design of the Morrison shelter.
-It is designed as a single bed and to fit inside one of the detention cells of the first basement.
+The installation of the Bed shelter imitated the design of the Morrison shelter.
+It is designed as a single bed and is intended to fit inside one of the detention cells in the first basement.

 Greek island* exhibition 27/04-16/07/2011